 When we finally got Santiago, I checked into what has to be one of the nicest hostels I’ve ever stayed at: The "Happy House Hostel"

 .
 It’s in a “bohemian” area called Barrio Brasil.
 The bars are full of men with beards and women with scarves.
 I spent the whole time in Chile adjusting to the western-ness of the place.
 A good stepping stone for New

 Massive sandwich: "Churrasco con Palta" containing steak and avocado.

 I slept well in my bed but when I awoke, realised I’d lost my camera!
 Turned out it was in the internet café I’d been in the previous evening, but had to wait till the evening to find out.
 Really got to get a handle on all this losing stuff!
 I was extremely lucky to get my camera back.
 Incidentally, with the camera were written postcards so if you got a postcard from me from South America, it was also lucky I found my camera!

 Santiago is a very nice city and I had quite a relaxing time there.
 I had a personal reason for visiting as my former MSc supervisor, Jose, is from Chile and lived in Santiago before having to leave the country in a hurry in 1975.

 I didn’t enter into sightseeing with the same earnest as before as I was feeling tired from the journey and just fancied relaxing for a while.
-However, I did visit the Museo de Arte Preocolombio: very interesting and with exhibits from all over South America, not just Chile; and later the National Museum which spookily stopped at the storming of President Allende’s palace in
+However, I did visit the Museo de Arte Preocolombio: very interesting and with exhibits from all over South America, not just Chile; and later the National Museum which spookily stopped at the storming of President Allende’s palace in 1974 and

 "Old England Toffee"